 Uncertainty, Slow Change Still Surround Brexit

 For now, we'll highlight the potential implications for Harvard University travel and projects as they relate to visas, employment, research, budgeting, exports, and taxes.
-But first, let's start with what we know so far.
+Let's start with what we know so far.

 3 Things We Know about Brexit

 Although the U.K. isn't an E.U. member state anymore, the U.K. remains subject to all E.U. treaties and laws during the transition period, which is expected to last until at least the end of 2020.
 In addition to negotiating trade and security arrangements with the E.U., the U.K. will negotiate its own bilateral trade treaties with other countries (i.e. the U.S., Canada, India, et al.).
 It also may have to draft new legislation and develop new offices to administer functional areas once covered by the E.U.
 It's a tight timeline to complete full deals, and partial deals or delays may be needed.

 Harvard's Presence in the U.K.

 The U.K. is a popular location for Harvard's travelers and projects.
-With 340 registered trips in 2016, the U.K. ranked as the fifth most popular destination for Harvard travelers (behind China, India, Italy, and Brazil, respectively).
+With 1,075 registered trips in 2019, the U.K. ranked as the top destination for Harvard affiliates (followed by China, South Africa, Italy, and France).
 Harvard Summer School runs a study abroad program in Oxford, and Harvard Business School Publishing, Harvard University Press, and Harvard Global all operate affiliated entities in London.
-Additionally, our office fielded dozens of inquiries in the past year about activities in the U.K., ranging from hiring and visas to budgeting, taxes, and imports and exports.
+Additionally, our office fields dozens of inquiries every year about activities in the U.K., ranging from hiring and visas to budgeting, taxes, and imports and exports.

 3 Areas for Harvard Affiliates to Watch

 Be mindful of potential changes, and start making contingency plans during the transition period to help mitigate adverse effects on your travel or your project.